-- All team members must be currently enrolled students at a tertiary education facility (university, TAFE, or equivalent).
+- All team members must be currently enrolled students at university, TAFE, or equivalent

-- Each university or institution has a maximum of three teams allowed to compete
+- Each university or institution has a maximum of two teams allowed to compete

 - The total budget for the finished robot must not exceed $1500AUD.
 This is to ensure an even playing field.
 All components will be at each team’s own expense

 - The droid must use computer vision to sense the boundaries, obstacles and other droids

 - The droid must be able to wirelessly start, stop and finish the race.